xiangp126/Latch/README.md

 ### Illustrate
 - This project aims to deploy **OpenGrok** easily and quickly
+- Add manually deploy method, preferred than `wrapper`
-- Using python tools instead of legacy bash scripts along with `OpenGrok`'s update
+- [Optional] python tools instead of legacy bash scripts along with `OpenGrok`'s update
 - Imcremental installation and subsequential handling all in `oneKey`
 - Provide serveral handy scripts and packages
 - Support `Mac` since tag `v2.9`